 Managing an online business isn’t easy.
 Add kids into the mix and you’ve got yourself quite the challenge.
-As a small business owner, we wear many hats and there is always a long list of things to do.
-But when you try to run your business at home with little ones around, it can be hard to even make a dent in that list.
+As a small business owner, you wear many hats and there is always a long list of things to do.
+But when you try to manage your business with kids at home, it can be hard to even make a dent in that list.
 Here are some tips for scheduling your work week so that you can get the most out of your time and be sure to check all of those important boxes each week.

 Determining your priorities

 The first thing to do when trying to figure out how you’re going to do it all is realizing that you won’t be able to – and that’s ok.
 You can still run a business successfully without doing it all.
 There are always some things on the list that can wait until later, but there are probably a few areas of your business that need attention and maintenance each week.

 After you figure out what needs to be prioritized, you can put the most important tasks into different categories based on your business.
 I use marketing, clients, offerings, and internal tasks.
 Then assign each category to the best day of the week that you need to dedicate to that particular task list.
 With this method, you know that no area of business gets left behind while you focus on another.

 To keep up with what needs to be done each day, you can keep a running list in your favorite management tool (I love using Clickup) for each of the areas.
 When that day comes, you don’t have to spend time thinking about what you need to do, you can simply pull out that list and get to work.
 It is also helpful because if you don’t get to something one week you know you will have dedicated time next week to work on it and don’t have to worry about the next chance you will get to do something.

 How I schedule my work week

 Let’s be honest, there really is no “typical” work week with kids at home.
 But I do have an ideal work week mapped out so that I can stay on track as much as possible.
 Here’s how I schedule my work week: